 - Crypto ecosystem: Coinbase is a major player in the overall cryptocurrency ecosystem and gives you additional tools, like a free software wallet app, to manage your coins even off of the main Coinbase exchanges.

 Bitstamp vs. Coinbase: Currencies

-As of June 2021, Coinbase supports 62 currencies on its main platform while Bitstamp covers 28.
-That gives Coinbase users about twice as many coins to trade as Bitstamp users.
+As of July 2022, Coinbase supports over 100 currencies on its main platform while Bitstamp covers 54.
+That gives Coinbase users nearly twice as many coins to trade as Bitstamp users.

 It’s important to note that most cryptocurrency trading takes place among the top two coins, Bitcoin and Ethereum.
 The currencies supported by these platforms are among the most popular of the thousands of different cryptocurrencies traded around the globe.

 When using a centralized crypto exchange like Bitstamp or Coinbase, plan on paying fees to the exchange when buying, selling, or trading crypto.
 That’s in addition to any network fees you may run into, which are fees paid to miners and others that make the infrastructure behind the cryptocurrency blockchains work.